felipewind/quarkus-mutual-tls-demo/README.md

 # quarkus-tls-demo

-Quarkus mutual Transport Layer Security (TLS) example - Truststore and Keystore configuration
+Demonstration project to configure Transport Layer Security (TLS) on Quarkus' server an client applications.

 # TLS

 > Transport Layer Security (TLS) is a cryptographic protocol designed to provide communications security over a computer network.
-The protocol is widely used in applications such as email, instant messaging, and voice over IP, but its use in securing HTTPS remains the most publicly visible.
+The protocol is widely used in applications such as email, instant messaging, and voice over IP, but its use in **securing HTTPS** remains the most publicly visible.[^1]

 > Transport Layer Security (TLS) certificates—most commonly known as SSL, or digital certificates—are the foundation of a safe and secure internet.
 TLS/SSL certificates secure internet connections by encrypting data sent between your browser, the website you’re visiting, and the website server.
-They ensure that data is transmitted privately and without modifications, loss or theft.
+They ensure that data is transmitted privately and without modifications, loss or theft.[^2]:

+**Mutual TLS** occurs when the client requires identification from the server and the server requires identification from the client as well.

+# HTTPS

+> HTTPS stands for Hypertext Transfer Protocol Secure, which is a protocol used to establish a secure and encrypted connection between a web browser (or other client) and a web server.
+> When you connect to a website using HTTPS, your browser and the server exchange cryptographic keys to establish a secure connection.
+This ensures that any data transmitted between the client and server is encrypted and protected from interception or tampering.

+To estabilish a https connection, the server must have a server certificate.
+When the client access the server, it receives the server certificate and check if this certificate is valid and issued by a trusted Certificate Authority (CA).

 # Certificate and Trustore generation

 ## Server Certificate